 14 Top-Rated Day Trips from Belfast

 Rent a car for independent exploring or take advantage of the many tours leaving from the city to transport you deeper into the countryside.
 Road trips along the Great Atlantic Way are popular, and dramatic cliffs, medieval castles, mountains, and movie sets are all just a few of the popular attractions located a quick trip away.

 1. The Giants Causeway

-In a little over an hour's drive from Belfast, visitors can arrive at the popular attraction known as the Giants Causeway.
-This area holds over 40,000 basalt columns and is located on one of the most beautiful coastlines in Ireland.
-Local legend has it that the columns are what remain from a road built by otherworldly Goliaths.
+An otherworldly locale, Giant's Causeway is home to over 40,000 basalt columns that pepper one of the most beautiful coastlines in Ireland.
+Local legend has it that the columns are what remain from a road built by enemy Goliaths.
 In actuality, they are the remnants of a volcanic eruption from millions of years ago.

 Visitors can walk along the path, making their way down to the ocean until the rocks eventually disappear into the sea.
 With a bit of creative imagination, tourists can easily imagine the lore behind this UNESCO World Heritage-listed sight.